The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Counting matrices

 This is helpful since we now count the possibilities for $e_2 \cdot \gamma$, a vector in the sublattice $N\Z \times \Z$.
 We do this by applying Lemma \ref{lemma-lattice-count}, which counts lattice points in balls.
-Since $z_N$ is balanced, the bound we obtain is roughly the volume of the ball $B(m^{1/2} \norm{e_2}_z)$ divided by the covolume of the lattice $z_N$.
-This gives $\ll m$ possibilities.
+Since the radius of the ball is given by $\sqrt{m} \cdot \norm{e_2}_z$ and $\norm{e_2}_z = d$ is the smallest length in $L_{z_n}$, the bound we obtain is